John Edwards, Sr.

 Before the Revolutionary war, a Mr John Edwards came from the banks of Buckskin Creek, near Petersburg, Va., and settled on Collins' Creek, in Orange county, N. C. At the time Mr. Edwards settled in Orange, his nearest neighbor was four miles to the East and his next nearest neighbor was ten miles in the same direction.
 Mr. Edwards made a small farm and lived by farming and hunting.
 He died over one hundred years old.
 His son Henry Edwards, sen. is now living on the original settlement, and is 87 years old, having a wife 81 years old; they having lived together 66 years.
 Mr. Henry Edwards never has taken but one dose of medicine.
 He has over 100 children, grandchildren, and great grand children, who also have children.
 Mr. Henry Edwards has a nephew older than himself, living in the same neighborhood, viz Allen Edwards.
 This gentleman was 89 years old last May.
 His wife, Charity, is 91 years old, and has been married 63 years.
 She is still exceedingly lively and loves a good joke.
 This, indeed, is a remarkable family for good health and long life.
 They live plain and work hard, and thereby they have doubtless perpetuated their lives and preserved their health.
 Plain living, hard work, honesty and long life generally go together.
 Yours truly, E. L. P.

-The newspaper article provides two important facts about John Edwards: (1) he came from Buckskin Creek, Virginia, which (2) was "near Petersburg."
+Assuming the facts in the letter are correct, it provides two important facts about John Edwards: (1) he came from Buckskin Creek, Virginia, which (2) was "near Petersburg."
 Unfortunately, what the author meant by "near" is unknown.
 The nearest Buckskin Creek to Petersburg, VA, is in Dinwiddie County about 25 miles southwest of Petersburg.
 This creek appears on Fry & Jefferson's 1751 map of Virginia.
 It arises a few miles east of the present town of McKenney, VA, and runs southeast to the Nottoway River.

 There is no record of a John Edwards directly associated with Buckskin Creek.
 However, there was a William Edwards who patented 117 acres on the upper fork of Buckskin Creek in Prince George County on Oct.
 3, 1734.
 (VA Patent Book 15, pp.351-352).
 Prince George County was the parent county of Dinwiddie County (est. 1752).
 There was also a John Edwards who patented 50 acres on Second Swamp in Prince George County on Sept.
 5, 1723.
 (VA Patent Book 11, p.202.)
 Second Swamp is only a couple miles from Petersburg, although it is nowhere near Buckskin Creek.